-Residency and Guardianship Requirement: Per district policy, to enroll at Park City High School, the student must be living within the school district boundaries with a custodial parent or court-appointed legal guardian.
+Residency and Guardianship Requirement: Per state and district policy, to enroll at Park City High School, the student must be living within the school district boundaries with a parent or court-appointed legal guardian.
 Documents proving custody and residency are required for enrollment.
-Refer to the district’s Proof of Residency Policy and boundary map (printable map and link to district and interactive maps).
-PCHS is closed to out-of-boundary students.
+Refer to the district’s Proof of Residency Policy and boundary map (printable or interactive).
+PCHS is closed to new out-of-boundary students.

-International and Foreign Exchange Students: The high school accepts a limited number of J1 Visa Exchange students each year.
-Applications must be submitted to the District Office by April 30 (for enrollment in the following school year).
-F1 International Student Visa enrollments also begin at the District Office.
-Contact Dena Housel at 435-645-5600.
+Foreign Exchange and International Students: PCHS accepts a limited number of J1 Visa Exchange students each year.
+Applications must be submitted to the District Office by April 30 for enrollment in the next school year.
+For J1 Visa and F1 International Student Visa enrollments, contact Dena Housel at the District Office (435-645-5600).

 Información de Matrícula de Nuevos Estudiantes en español